Tennessee Commercial Tenant CAM Audit Rights [2026 Guide]

 T.C.A. § 28-3-109(a)(3) provides a six-year limitations period for actions on written contracts.
 Tennessee commercial leases are written contracts, and CAM overcharge claims are breach of contract claims.
 The six-year period applies.

 Key implication: A reconciliation delivered in February 2020 has a limitation deadline of approximately February 2026.
-Tennessee tenants, particularly in Nashville where rapid escalation has been ongoing since 2019, should audit the last five to six years of reconciliations before earlier statements become time-barred.
+Nashville tenants, particularly where rapid escalation has been ongoing since 2019, should audit the last five to six years of reconciliations before earlier statements become time-barred.

 Lease-Defined Dispute Windows

 Tennessee courts enforce lease-defined dispute windows as contractual conditions.
-The six-year statutory period does not override a shorter lease condition requiring written objection within 30 to 90 days of receiving the reconciliation.
+A six-year statutory period does not override a shorter lease condition requiring written objection within 30 to 90 days of receiving the reconciliation.

 Nashville's institutional-grade commercial leases frequently include specific reconciliation dispute procedures requiring written objection within 60 days of delivery.
 Tennessee courts treat these as enforceable conditions precedent to dispute rights.
 Missing the window may bar the dispute for that year regardless of the statutory period.